JRamonS/Good_Smile/README.md

 </details>

 ## Objective
-This project required a functional API connected to a database for a business, in this case a dental clinic, with one-to-many, one-to-one and many-to-many relationships as well as verification tokens for access to certain sections of the clinic's website depending on the type of user.
+This project required a functional API connected to a database for a business, in this case a dental clinic, with one-to-many and one-to-one relationships as well as verification tokens for access to certain sections of the clinic's website depending on the type of user.
 ## About the project
-We have created an api connected to your database for a veterinary clinic where the user can register and login, as well as access different parts of the database depending on the type of user that has been registered.
+We have created an api connected to your database for a dental clinic where the user can register and login, as well as access different parts of the database depending on the type of user that has been registered.

 ## Stack
 Technologies used: